miso-lims/miso-lims/docs/user_manual/type_data.md

 Defaults list near the bottom of the menu on the left side of the screen.
 All operations affecting institutes will be started from this page.

-Available labs can be viewed on the Institutes list page.
+Available labs can be viewed on the Labs list page.
 To get there, click "Labs" in the Institute Defaults list near the bottom of the menu on the left side of the screen.
-All operations affecting institutes will be started from this page.
+All operations affecting labs will be started from this page.

 To add a new institute, click the "Add" button in the toolbar at the top of the table on the Institutes list page.
 In the dialog, enter the quantity of new institutes that you would like to create and click the "Create" button.
 This will